Litigation Lawyer in Atlanta

 - Land use and title: Holding valid, legal title to property allows the property owner to determine how the land should be used (in accordance with state law).

 - Adverse possession: Individuals who take possession of a neglected piece of real estate and improve the property may acquire title to that property according to Georgia’s adverse possession laws.

 - Foreclosure: Homeowners who default on their mortgage payments may be subject to foreclosure proceedings from their lender.

 - Landlord/tenant disagreements: Landlords and tenants have certain rights that must be respected, such as a landlord’s right to enforce rental payments, a landlord’s right to evict a non-paying tenant, a tenant’s right to withhold rent for repair costs, and a tenant’s right to a safe and habitable environment.

 There is a broad range of disputes that can be resolved by litigation.
-If you are facing a contract breach issue or other legal dispute like a real estate disagreement or personal injury case, Mones Law Group, P.C. can advocate for you.
+If you are facing a contract breach issue or other legal dispute like a real estate disagreement or personal injury case, Mones Law can advocate for you.
 An experienced trial lawyer like Attorney Stuart M. Mones can make a significant difference in the outcome of your case.